 Patient safety and COVID-19

-In the middle of the pandemic, there are a multitude of patient care variables in play, including: Lack of staffing, testing, supplies, and equipment Provider and staff stress Surges of highly contagious patients
+In the middle of the pandemic, there are a multitude of patient care variables in play, including: Lack of staffing, testing, supplies, and equipment; provider and staff stress; and surges of highly contagious patients.

 Routine tasks become complicated by the need for protective equipment, additional testing, transmission concerns, and reduced resources.
 Additional COVID-19 protocols must be followed, creating unique and challenging risks.
 Testing—when available—dominates the intake process.
 Patients are tested for COVID-19 before treatment and surgery, and then retested afterwards.
 Staff are tested too, with daily temperature checks as they enter the building.
 Open wounds, surgery, critical illness, even the handling of the deceased all become more acute safety threats in the COVID-19 environment.